D3SOX/arch-guide/docs/installation/useful-packages.md

 ```
 - `xf86-video-amdgpu` is for newer AMD GPUs
 - `xf86-video-nouveau` is the open source NVIDIA driver
-- `xf86-video-intel` is the open source Intel driver (You probably want to leave this out and it will use the modesetting driver.
+- `xf86-video-intel` is the open source Intel driver (You probably want to leave this out, and it will use the modesetting driver.
 For more information refer to [the wiki](https://wiki.archlinux.org/index.php/Intel_graphics#Installation))
 - `xf86-video-ati` is for older AMD GPUs
 - `xf86-video-vmware` for VirtualBox, VMWare, QEMU
 - `xf86-video-fbdev` for Hyper-V
-- If you don't know it you can install all but it could happen that the internal graphics card is used if you install the driver for it
+- If you don't know it you can install all, but it could happen that the internal graphics card is used if you install the driver for it

 ### Nvidia proprietary driver
-Only install these packages if you are using a NVIDIA GPU
+Only install these packages if you are using an NVIDIA GPU
 ```bash
 pacman -S nvidia nvidia-lts nvidia-utils lib32-nvidia-utils libvdpau lib32-libvdpau
 ```